StackExchange/stack-blog/_posts/2017-01-09-say-farewell-to-winter-bash-2016.md

 This year was the first year we introduced some site specific hats.
 Stack Overflow has two products, Developer Story and Documentation, that are not available on the rest of the network, so we awarded hats for participating in them.  **The NeverEnding Story** hat was awarded to 5,263 users, and **What’s Up, Doc?** was awarded to 3,246 users.

-In order to offset, the Stack Overflow only hats, we created two hats that were available on the rest of the network.
+In order to offset the Stack Overflow only hats, we created two hats that were available on the rest of the network.
 To earn **Polymath** (1,934 times to 516 users) and **Running Ragged** (256 times to 80 users) you needed to run ragged across multiple sites, and show off your knowledge in more than one area.

 ![Site Specific Hats](https://i.stack.imgur.com/IRRG7.jpg)